ComputerScienceHouse/blog/_posts/2018-02-28-smart-window-shades.md

 # The Story
 I picked up this IOT project from R&D.
-Spencer had the hardware (stepper motor, housing for stepper motor, and the stepper motor driver) and asked if someone could do the software by ImagineRIT.
+Spencer, our current R&D director, had the hardware (stepper motor, housing for stepper motor, and the stepper motor driver) and asked if someone could do the software by ImagineRIT.
 I had some ideas for ImagineRIT, but this one seemed more fun than the rest of them.
 I went into this knowing how to code, specifically in Python, but not having a great understanding of how to incorporate the hardware with the software, including web application integration.
 I started the project by figuring out how to use RPi.GPIO library by making a simple program with LEDs.